CuiLabCIBR/Connectional_Variability_Gradient/README.md

 The detailed description about the codes used in this study, from `step_01_inter_individual_fc_variability` to `step_07_cognitive_effects`, can be found [here](https://github.com/CuiLabCIBR/Connectional_Variability_Gradient/wiki).

 ## `note`
-The current repository does include code and data used in the supplementary analyses, these will be added in the near future.
-The FC matrices of each individual from the HCP-D and HCP-YA datasets have not been uploaded due to the limited the size of large single file.
+The current repository does not include code and data used in the supplementary analyses, these will be added in the near future.
+The FC and SC matrices of each individual from the HCP-D and HCP-YA datasets have not been uploaded due to the limited the size of large single file.